 A Support Ticket will easily allow you to bring in a team of people to work on issues.
 One person can begin to support a user and then hand that ticket off to a more technical person as they dig into the issue more.
 The systems provide traceability of a ticket, a complete conversation that has occurred and a better way to manage the process with statuses, automatic notifications and follow-ups.
 You don’t get this when you forward an email or send a message over your messaging app to a team member.

-The Support System can almost always be embedded directly or indirectly via an API into your application providing your end-users with a direct way to lodge support within the app.
+The Support System can almost always be embedded directly or indirectly via an An API is an Application Programming Interface.
+APIs are used to allow systems to retrieve data from other systems.
+It... into your application providing your end-users with a direct way to lodge support within the app.
 Your users will be able to view all the tickets they’ve lodged, the status of them, be notified when issues are being responded to as well identify if they need to respond or are waiting on your response.

 On-Premise support doesn’t apply to all types of solutions but it’s another great way to either train a group of users at once or observe people while they’re using the solution and provide advice and support as they need it in real-time.